-We posted a blog a couple of week's ago, with some helpful tips and insights on how to managing any feelings of anxiety you have, ahead of stepping out.
+We posted a blog, with some helpful tips and insights on how to managing any feelings of anxiety you have, ahead of stepping out.

 So many tips came up throughout our cuppas.
-The above 2 were the biggies that we discussed, but there were lots of other simple and effective tips and words of advice:
+The above two were the biggies that we discussed, but there were lots of other simple and effective tips and words of advice:

 Just because we can go out, doesn't mean we have to.
-Do what feels right for you.
+Do what feels right for ourselves.

 Take small steps.
-You don't have to do everything at once.
+We don't have to do everything at once.
 Maybe try a trip to an outdoor garden centre to get yourself started.

 "We always seem to find a solution or just a listening ear can make us feel better!"

 4. Wear a mask and take hand gel.